lightningnetwork/paper/lnpooldocs/chapter5.md

 ❼ BS = (Txn, 2φU0 , … … … , φUa |, ∆f , 2φ/U  , … … … , φ/U    |, UA), is the shadowchain

 block itself, which is composed of the set of application transaction, input Lifted UTXOs, the resulting output UTXOs after applying the set of state transition functions, and UA any new application-speciﬁc UTXOs produced as a result of the state transition function.
-Lifted UTXOs can be  consumed  fully  by  the  state  transitions,  therefore 入2φU0 , … … … , φUa |入 一入2φ/U0 , … … … , φ/Ua |入 must be given.
+Lifted UTXOs can be  consumed  fully  by  the  state  transitions,  therefore λ2φU0 , … … … , φUa |λ-λ 2φ/U0 , … … … , φ/Ua |λ must be given.

 Once a block has been constructed, the orchestrator of the shadowchain now must propose said block to the set of live Lifted UTXOs before it can move onto the next phase of shadowchain operation.
 As a given user may reject a block, either implicitly due to being oﬄine, or explicitly due to a violation of the shadowchain consensus rules, this phase may be repeated a number of times.
 The operator will use the following algorithm to propose blocks: